7frank/ai-ui-playground/src/content/docs/ai/Backlog.md

       - aggregation
 - When is it time to train a LLM? or different Model
 - What quality must the data have?
-- How will generativbe AI change our work / work flow
+- How will generative AI change our work / work flow

 Contains links of things that might be important.